junxit/us-congress-code/title-42/chapter-6a/sec-290dd-3.md

 ### Improving Access to Overdose Treatment

 Pub.
 L. 114–198, title I, § 107(b), July 22, 2016, 130 Stat.
-705, which authorized Secretary of Health and Human Services to provide information to prescribers within certain Federal health facilities on best practices for prescribing or co-prescribing drugs or devices for emergency treatment of opioid overdose, prior to repeal by Pub.
+705, authorized Secretary of Health and Human Services to provide information to prescribers within certain Federal health facilities on best practices for prescribing or co-prescribing drugs or devices for emergency treatment of opioid overdose, prior to repeal by Pub.
 L. 117–328, div.
 FF, title I, § 1219(a)(7)(B), Dec.
 29, 2022, 136 Stat.
 5672.
 See subsec. (d) of this section.